insin/newforms/docs/formsets.rst

    })

 You might want to allow the user to create several articles at once.
-To create a formset out of an ``ArticleForm`` you would use the :js:func:`FormSet.extend`
+To create a formset out of an ``ArticleForm``, use :js:func:`FormSet.extend`:
-function:

 .. code-block:: javascript

    var ArticleFormSet = forms.FormSet.extend({form: ArticleForm})

-You now have created a formset named ``ArticleFormSet``.
-The formset gives you the ability to iterate over the forms in the formset and display them as you would with a regular form:
+You have now created a formset named ``ArticleFormSet``.
+The formset gives you the ability to iterate over the forms within it and display them as you would any other form:

 .. code-block:: javascript